 Need a Hand with Your Taxes?
 The Community Volunteer Income Tax Program

-The Community Volunteer Income Tax Program is provided by the Canada Revenue Agency (CRA) and is celebrating its 40th anniversary this year.
+The Community Volunteer Income Tax Program is provided by the Canada Revenue Agency (CRA) and is celebrating is going into its 41st year.
 Since beginning the program in 1971, CRA has worked with community organizations, to help eligible individuals who are unable to complete their income tax and benefit returns themselves, and who are unable to pay to have it completed.

 If you are unable to complete your income tax and benefit return by yourself and you are unable to pay for assistance, CRA’s Community Volunteer Income Tax Program may be right for you.
 CRA trains volunteers who can help you complete your income tax and benefit return, if your income is too low and your tax situation is simple.

 Volunteers do not complete income tax and benefit returns for deceased persons, bankrupt individuals, or individuals who have capital gains or losses, employment expenses, or business or rental income and expenses.
 The clinics are typically offered between February and April each year in various locations across Canada and it is a free service.
-We are most fortunate here in Dufferin-Caledon to have Volunteer Tax Preparation Clinics offered each year.
-In February, a clinic opened at Caledon Community Services (CCS) office, in Bolton, which serves Caledon residents.
-This clinic will be available each Monday from 9:30 a.m. to 3:00 p.m. until April 25th.
+We are most fortunate here in Dufferin-Caledon to have several Volunteer Tax Preparation Clinics offered each year.
+On February 20th, the clinic opened at Caledon Community Services (CCS) office, in Bolton, which serves Caledon residents.
+This clinic will be available each Monday and Thursday from 9:30 a.m. to 2:30 p.m. until April 26th.
 An appointment is recommended.
 For more information on this clinic and to make an appointment, please call CCS at 905-951-2300 (extension 0).
 CCS is located in downtown Bolton at 18 King Street East, in the Royal Courtyards.

 More information on the program, as well as other tax information can be obtained from CRA by calling 1-800-959-8281 or by contacting either of my constituency offices.
 For those residing in the Town of Caledon, please call my Bolton constituency office at 905-857-6080 and for those residing in Dufferin County, please call my Orangeville constituency office at 519-941-1832.